-Below is an ABC analysis example for a home decor brand.
-It categorizes products into grades A, B and C depending on the percentage of revenue each item has generated for the store.
+Below is an ABC analysis example for a home décor brand.
+It categorizes SKUs into grades A, B, and C depending on the percentage of revenue each item has generated for the store.

-A grade strategies: what to do with your best performing inventory
+A grade strategies: what to do with your best inventory

 Make the most out of your ABC analysis by leaning into grade A products.
 Here are seven tactics you can apply to A grade inventory items to maximize your sales and profits.